Skip to content

 Canada Minimum wages 2023

-New Minimum Wage In 6 Canadian Provinces Effective October 1
+Minimum Wage In 6 Canadian Provinces In October 2022

 Six provinces will increase their minimum wage starting October 1, 2022.
 So, we compiled that data for all Canadian provinces and the new minimum wage that will come into effect on October 1, 2022.